The Price of Optimism

 Years later, you lose touch with that advisor and realize you haven’t reviewed your policy in years.
 In fact, you have no idea where you stored the policy, let alone how it’s performing.
-You are comforted in a sense that you continue to receive annual statements showing cash value growth.
+You are comforted in the sense that you continue to receive annual statements showing cash value growth.
 So you file away your statements, and again hold off on sitting down with an advisor and properly reviewing your policy.

 The problem is that your policy may face a high risk of lapsing, and your policy statements don’t clearly show it.

 UL policies work like this – The insured pays money into the policy.
 The insurer then deducts for policy expenses and the cost of insurance (which increases year after year), and the rest of the money remains in the policy earning interest to pay towards the future costs of insurance.

 These policies are typically sold with illustrations showing interest accumulations between 8%-10%, however, these illustrations are only projections and are NOT guaranteed.
 Early on, when the insured is young and the cost of insurance is minimal, these policies perform well and begin to accumulate attractive cash-value balances.
 Perhaps they aren’t receiving the 8%-10% return as originally illustrated, but the cost of insurance is so low that the policies keep accumulating positive cash value.